vijay-kr/Natural-Language-Database-Querying-/README.md

 You are free to play around with nql.py and modify it to query your own database in natural language.

-**Feel free to get in touch for more information:** Harsh Seksaria / https://www.linkedin.com/in/harsh-seksaria/
+**Feel free to get in touch for more information:** Vijay K Raghupathi / https://www.linkedin.com/in/vijay-k-raghupathi

 **Team:** (L-R) Rekha Mohandass, Jashyant Sikhakholi, Harsh Seksaria, Vijay K Raghupati, Darshika Sharma